hailelagi/opal/README.md

 A PGP encryption and decryption library via NIF bindings in [sequoia](https://crates.io/crates/sequoia-openpgp)

+## Time Limit

+I initially started building something completely different, however towards the end of the hackathon I decided to try to build this instead, as I got stuck coming up with a good idea for the initial LiveView esque project.

 ## Usecase/Example

 In order to create [secure financial systems]((https://www.precisely.com/blog/data-security/pci-compliance-standards-pci-dss)),